Urinary Incontinence treatment specialist in Los Angeles and Glendale

 Is surgical treatment and recovery difficult?

-There have been significant advances in surgical treatment for incontinence.
+There have been significant advances in surgical treatment for urinary incontinence.
 The operations are usually performed in an outpatient setting through minimally invasive techniques.

 Recovery is also quick.
 Most women are able to return to normal activity within 1 week and 6 weeks for full healing.